How To Pack It

 airport baggage handler

-The odds increase further in Europe, where the 2007 average is 1 in 60.
+©2013 Dan PiraroThe odds are also worse in Europe, where the 2007 average is 1 in 60.
 In less developed countries, your chances get worse still.
 In 2007, more than 42 million pieces of luggage were "mishandled" by the world's airlines (about 80 bags/minute, 24 hours a day, every day).
 That's one bag for every 54 passengers, according to SITA, which tracks and reports such industry information.

-When is "mishandled" baggage actually deemed lost?
+When is missing baggage actually deemed lost?
 There are no government regulations stipulating this time interval, though the Montréal Convention says it should be 21 days after it disappeared.
 Further, many travellers have rather naïve ideas about the compensation due them for such mishaps; a helpful overview published by the Air Transport Users Council (the UK-based consumer watchdog for the airline industry), entitled "Mishandled Baggage", offers illuminating reading in this regard.
 Additionally, realize that airlines won't compensate you for any electronic items that you claim were in your bag, not to mention a host of other types of valuable belongings (usually listed in the fine print on their respective Web sites).